curateteaching/digitalpedagogy/keywords/visualization.md

 * Source URL: [http://raw.densitydesign.org/](http://raw.densitydesign.org/)
 * Creator and Affiliation: DensityDesign Lab (Giorgio Caviglia, Giorgio Uboldi, Matteo Azzi, Michele Mauri)

-RAW says in its tagline that it is “The missing link between spreadsheets and vector graphics”.
+RAWGraphs says in its tagline that it is “The missing link between spreadsheets and vector graphics”.
 It may not be the only missing link out there, but it certainly is powerful and user-friendly.
-Students can choose from one of the sample datasets (cars, movies, music, cocktails), or copy and paste data from their own spreadsheet.
-Next students can choose from one of 16 interesting chart types and customize which data column should be used for structure, colour, size and other chart dimensions.
+The site provides a [Learning section](http://rawgraphs.io/learning/) with short and clear tutorials for creating and customizing different kinds of charts.

-RAW provides ample opportunity for students to think about the nature and format of different datasets, the rhetorical baggage of different genres of visualization, and how different visualizations with different options can show the same data very differently.
-RAW is also an excellent on-ramp for [web-based D3 visualizations](https://d3js.org/).
+RAWGraphs provides ample opportunity for students to think about the nature and format of different datasets, the rhetorical baggage of different genres of visualization, and how different visualizations with different options can show the same data very differently.
+RAWGraphs is also an excellent on-ramp for [web-based D3 visualizations](https://d3js.org/).

 #### “Voyant Tools”